Jimi-Ige/Jimi-Ige/README.md

 # Hello, I'm Jimi
 <a href="https://www.linkedin.com/in/jimi-ige"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 Welcome!
-This repository chronicles my professional development as I transition from a technically adjacent role to one centered on **Cloud**, **Cybersecurity**, and **AI**.
-It includes certifications, practical projects, and reflections, demonstrating my growth as a technologist and leader.
 I have a strong foundation in agile methodologies, project management, and organizational change management.
 I'm now focused on AI, Cloud, and Cyber technologies.
 I hold certifications such as Security+ AZ-900, SC-900, and soon AZ-500.
 I have gained hands-on experience in enterprise-scale security architectures, Zero Trust frameworks, and DevSecOps automation.
 I am also pursuing the AZ-500 and CISM certifications to deepen my expertise.

+## About This Repo
+This repository chronicles my professional development as I transition from technically adjacent project and program management roles to technically centric roles leveraging cutting edge **Cloud**, **Cybersecurity**, and **AI** technologies.
+It includes certifications, practical projects, and reflections, demonstrating my growth as a technologist and leader.

 ## Objective
 I aim to leverage my agile background and technical skills to establish myself as a trusted authority in Cloud, Cyber, and AI-driven solutions while championing the use of technology for social impact.
 I aim to contribute to forward-thinking organizations in a hybrid role, such as a Technical Program Manager, Project Manager, or Product Manager, where I can bridge leadership, strategy, and technical expertise to drive innovation.
 Through my portfolio, I demonstrate the delivery of secure, scalable, and compliant cloud solutions that align cloud security with business objectives.